tlenz88/ChIPPy/README.md

 - **Quality check**:

     FastQC is used to check sequence quality prior to running analysis pipeline.
 In brief, statistics such as per base sequence quality, per base sequence content, sequence duplication levels and adapter content are calculated from your input '.fastq(.gz)' files.
-See [project website](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) for more details.
+See the [project website](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) for more details.

 - **Trimming**:

     Trimmomatic is used to perform initial trimming.
 Adapter sequences in the provided 'adapters.txt' file and bases below the quality threshold set by the 'quality [-q]' argument (default = 30) are removed from the ends of reads.
 The 'adapters.txt' file contains common universal adapters for Illumina platforms, but can be modified to fit your specific protocol.
 Once the reads are trimmed, any reads that are shorter than 25 bp are removed.
 Single-end sequences are then output as '_trimmed.fastq(.gz)' files.
 If using Paired-end samples, Trimmomatic checks pairing of forward and reverse reads and outputs '_paired' and '_unpaired' files for each input '.fastq(.gz)' file.
-See [project website](http://www.usadellab.org/cms/?page=trimmomatic) for more details.
+See the [project website](http://www.usadellab.org/cms/?page=trimmomatic) for more details.

 - **Alignment**:

     The '_trimmed' and/or '_paired' files are then aligned to the parent genome using Bowtie2.
 Bowtie2 indexes are generated from the '.fasta' file provided by the 'genome [-g]' argument if not already available.
 To ensure that all possible alignments are identified, the --very-sensitive option is used to specify a high-sensitivity mode.
 A single SAM file is output for each aligned sample.
-See [project website](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml) for more details.
+See the [project website](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml) for more details.

 - **Deduplication**:

     PCR duplicates are removed from the SAM formatted '_aligned.sam' genome alignments.
 Deduplication metrics are output in a text file.
-See [project website](https://broadinstitute.github.io/picard/) for more details.
+See the [project website](https://broadinstitute.github.io/picard/) for more details.

 - **Filtering**:

     Low-quality reads with Phred score less than 30 are removed from the deduplicated '_dedup.sam' files using Samtools view.
 The output BAM format '_dedup.bam' file only includes properly paired aligned reads using the flags '-f 0x02' and '-F 0x04'.
-See [project website](https://www.htslib.org/doc/samtools.html) for more details.
+See the [project website](https://www.htslib.org/doc/samtools.html) for more details.

 - **Sorting**:

     Once deduplicated and filtered, the '_dedup.bam' files are sorted by coordinate using Samtools sort to make mapping faster.
-See [project website](https://www.htslib.org/doc/samtools.html) for more details.
+See the [project website](https://www.htslib.org/doc/samtools.html) for more details.

 - **Mapping**:

     To get the depth of coverage at each nucleotide, the '_sorted.bam' files are mapped to the genome using Samtools depth.
 The output BED file is a tab-delimited file with three columns: 'chromosome', 'position' and 'reads'.
-See [project website](https://www.htslib.org/doc/samtools.html) for more details.
+See the [project website](https://www.htslib.org/doc/samtools.html) for more details.

 - **Peak calling**:

     Peak calling is performed using macs2 callpeak.
+The q-value is set at 0.05, genome size is determined automatically from the 'genome [-g]' argument.
+If the data is paired-end, the format of the input will be set to ```-f BEDPE``` so that the insert size of pairs is used to build fragment pileup.
+The choice of peak calling algorithm--broad or narrow--is determined by the 'treatment [-t]' argument.
+Broad peak calling is performed for histone modifications, whereas narrow peak calling is for transcription factors.
+If no peaks are called using the default ```--mfold``` parameter, ```macs2 callpeak``` will be repeatedly run using a decreasing lower limit for model building until enough peaks are found to build the shifting model or until the lower limit reaches '1'.
+See the [github repo](https://github.com/macs3-project/MACS) for more details.